-Notes on Anarchism A French writer, sympathetic to anarchism, wrote in the 1890s that "anarchism has a broad back, like paper it endures anything" -- including, he noted those whose acts are such that "a mortal enemy of anarchism could not have done better."
-1 There have been many styles of thought and action that have been referred to as "anarchist. " It would be hopeless to try to encompass all of these conflicting tendencies in some general theory or ideology.
+"1 There have been many styles of thought and action that have been referred to as "anarchist. " It would be hopeless to try to encompass all of these conflicting tendencies in some general theory or ideology.
 And even if we proceed to extract from the history of libertarian thought a living, evolving tradition, as Daniel Guérin does in Anarchism, it remains difficult to formulate its doctrines as a specific and determinate theory of society and social change.
 The anarchist historian Rudolph Rocker, who presents a systematic conception of the development of anarchist thought towards anarchosyndicalism, along lines that bear comparison to Guérins work, puts the matter well when he writes that anarchism is not.
 Foreword.
 ‘We are not judges.

+Mayday: The Case for Civil Disobedience.
 May Day, living up to all expectations, got the worst reviews of any demonstration in history.
 It was universally panned as the worst planned, worst executed, most slovenly, strident and obnoxious peace action ever committed.
 So wrote Mary McGrory, a perceptive columnist and long-time dove.
 But Mayday was not designed to win accolades in the press; rather it was designed to help end the war, a different purpose.
 The demonstrators, Miss McGrory wrote, many of whom "had shaved and spruced up for Eugene McCarthy…hope that the people will eventually make the connection between a bad war and a bad demonstration and they think they've provided an additional reason for getting out.
 They've introduced the element of blackmail into the situation.
-Mayday: The Case for Civil Disobedience
+Secrets, Lies and Democracy.
+Year 501: Contents.
+Cocina macrobiótica - lacocinadeile 2º LIBROS NUEVOS.
+Project Gutenberg - free ebooks.